Tokyo Travel Guide 2026 | 5-Day Itinerary & Tips

 Itinerary

 Tokyo is one of the world's most exciting cities – a mesmerizing blend of ultra-modern technology and ancient traditions.
-This 5-day itinerary is designed for first-time visitors who want to experience the best of Tokyo without feeling rushed.
+This 5-day itinerary is designed for first-time visitors to Asia who want to experience the best of Tokyo without feeling rushed.

 Trip Overview